krasserm/krasserm.github.io/_posts/2023-12-10-grammar-based-agents.md

 Here, [grammar-based sampling](https://github.com/ggerganov/llama.cpp/pull/1773) available in llama.cpp is used for constrained decoding.
 A JSON schema of available tools is converted to a grammar used for generating instances of that schema (= tool calls) during decoding.
 This is used for implementing a function calling interface for a Llama-2-70b model, an LLM with (limited) tool usage capabilities.

 The [implementation](https://github.com/krasserm/grammar-based-agents) uses LangChain interfaces and is compatible LangChain's [agent framework](https://python.langchain.com/docs/modules/agents/).
-In its current state, it is a simple prototype for demonstrating schema-based generation in LangChain agents.
+In its current state, it is a simple prototype for demonstrating schema-guided generation in LangChain agents.
 It is general enough to be used with many other language models supported by llama.cpp, after some tweaks to the prompt templates.

 ## Agent

-A Llama-2 agent with schema-based generation of function calls can be created as follows.
+A Llama-2 agent with schema-guided generation of function calls can be created as follows.
 Further details are described in section [Components](#components).

 ```python